HoB icon

 • The size, shape, and structure of an annual tree growth ring is a result of certain environmental conditions that positively and negatively affected the growth of the tree during the growing season.

-A suggested opportunity to conceptualize them could be to provide a picture or better yet, samples of a tree sections with annual growth rings.
+A suggested opportunity to conceptualize them could be to provide a picture or better yet, samples of a tree section with annual growth rings.

 For example: One tree section might have part of it blackened and misshaped, others narrower than the others, with a third having ring parts missing.